meffie/talks/notacon-2014/notacon-2014-private-cloud.md

 Step 4: Clients

-* Linux, MacOS, Windows, iPhone clients are available
+* Linux, MacOS, Windows clients are available
 * Packaging varies by client
 * Clients will also need the Kerberos client software, if authenticated access is needed.